darkefx/Scrcpy/README.md

-# 🖥️ SCRCPY for Windows (Modified by kool_efx)
+# 🖥️ SCRCPY for Windows (Modified by dark_efx)

 > 📲 **Mirror & Control Android Device via IP**
 > 🛠️ Based on [Genymobile's SCRCPY](https://github.com/Genymobile/scrcpy) — Modified into a portable, one-click solution.

 ---
 📄 Legal & Credits
-🧑‍💻 Modified and packaged by: kool_efx
+🧑‍💻 Modified and packaged by: dark_efx

 👨‍🔬 Based on Genymobile's SCRCPY